Fuel duty rates

-As announced in the Budget 2013, the Government has cancelled the 1.89 ppl fuel duty increase that was planned 01 September 2013, meaning that fuel duty is likely to main unchanged until at least 2014.
+As announced in the Budget 2013, the Government cancelled the 1.89 ppl fuel duty increase that was planned 01 September 2013.
+As announced in Budget 2014, fuel duty will remain unchanged until at least 31 Aug 2015.

 Fuel duty – Proportion of pump price and future trendsReturn to top